 What is a functioning alcoholic?
 It may be a man or a woman.
 Alcohol misuse doesn’t limit itself to one gender.
 You might be misusing the drug to deal with stress or anxiety.
 In this context, what is a functioning alcoholic but a person with a co-occurring mental health condition?
 Next, consider the time and place of your alcohol consumption.
 In the past, you only drank on weekends or after work.
 Now, you drink whenever you feel like it or whenever you have to.

 You might be drinking more than seven drinks a week – if you’re a woman.
 For a man, this number currently sits at 14 alcoholic beverages in a seven-day span.
 The good news is that there’s a way out.
 If you haven’t suffered losses yet, get help before you do.

 Functional Alcoholism is a House of Cards That Eventually Topples

 Maybe the effects of alcohol addiction haven’t hit home–yet.
 There’s the possibility of a DUI, arrest, and loss of your driving privileges.
 If you have a professional license, you may lose it.
 Your friends and family members will catch on.
 Some may distance themselves from you.
 Your spouse sets an ultimatum or leaves with the kids.
 Don’t let this happen to you.
 Besides that, the alcohol isn’t providing you with any solutions.
 Most importantly, it can’t fix what’s bothering you.

-Rehab is the way out.
+Treatment is the way out.
 Opt for a facility that offers a broad range of treatments.
 Indeed, good-quality alcohol addiction treatment centers customize a care protocol to meet your needs.
 Examples of modalities include: